top of page

 "A product is bought to be used.
 It has to satisfy certain criteria, not only functional but also psychological and aesthetic.
 Good design emphasises the usefulness of a product whilst disregarding anything that could possibly detract from it."

-Services including an air source heat pump cylinder and mechanical ventilation heat recovery units and their associated service runs for ductwork and pipework are accommodated without compromising the resident's useable storage space and amenities within the dwellings.
+We include features like an air source heat pump cylinder and mechanical ventilation heat recovery units, along with their ductwork and pipework, without taking away from the resident's storage space or amenities.

 pg 65*